-There were four holdback measures for the 2015/16 fiscal year, with each measure equally weighted at 25 per cent.
-Holdback amounts calculated against these measures were paid in the 2016/17 fiscal year.
+There were three holdback measures for the 2016/17 fiscal year, the first two holdback measures are weighted 25% each and the third measure is weighted 50%.
+The holdback for these measures was paid out in the 2017/18 fiscal year.
 Holdbacks for Deputy Ministers range from 5 - 10%.

-For the 2016/17 fiscal year, the first two holdback measures are weighted 25% each and the third measure is weighted 50%.
-The holdback for these measures will be paid out in the 2017/18 fiscal year.
+There were three holdback measures for the 2017/18 fiscal year, the first two holdback measures are weighted 25% each and the third holdback measure is weighted 50%.